 Important Scheduling Note: 2020 Gopher Inspection Deadline is Friday, Sept.
 18 at 4 p.m.

 Gopher inspections are seasonal June 1 - Oct.
 31. Submit your application by 4 p.m. on Sept.
 18 to get a gopher inspection in 2020.
 Applications received after that aren't guaranteed two on-site inspections, 30 days apart before Oct.
 31, 2020.

-When you apply for a building permit, properties with soil types that are habitat for Mazama pocket gophers, get on-property inspections to rule out the presence of these gophers, a local species protected by the federal Endangered Species Act.
+When you apply for a building permit, properties with soil types that are habitat for Mazama pocket gophers, get on-property inspections to rule out the presence these gophers, a local species protected by the federal Endangered Species Act.

-- The County is conducting "No-Contact Inspections" for your safety and ours.
+- The County does "No-Contact Inspections" for your safety and ours.
 Details in this "No-Contact Gopher & Prairie Plant Inspections" info sheet (PDF).

 - Inspections are only done seasonally: June 1 – October 31.

 - Properties get two on-property visits, 30 days apart.

 - The County automatically schedules inspections for applicants (only when required by County Code) unless you hire your own consultant.

 - Applicant's choice: Use a County inspector for a fee, or hire a consultant.
 Details below.